Allocating Positional Goods: A Mechanism Design Approach: Model

-Because the status category within organization is also a positional good, another example is the status contests in organizations, where the principal maximizes effort by designing status categories of agents.
+Relatedly, education can be viewed as a positional good, with externalities arising from competition for jobs or social positions, because an individual's education level determines their position in the job queue or social hierarchy.
+This application also resembles the application to status contests within organizations.

-\begin{example}[Status Contests \citep{MoldovanuSelaShi2007}] Consider a principal who maximizes agents' effort by designing status categories when they care about their status within the organization.
-The positional good $q$ represents the status category, the price $p\geq 0$ represents the agent's effort, and the type $\theta$ represents the agent's ability (i.e., marginal cost of effort).
-The agent has a linear effort cost $p/\theta$ and receives a payoff $s - p/\theta$ if he attains status $s\in[0,1]$.
-When the agent is excluded or expelled, he receives zero payoff.
-This is a special case of the model with $v(\theta)=0$ and $p\geq0$ after scaling the payoff by $\theta$. \end{example}
+\begin{example}[Status Contests \citep{MoldovanuSelaShi2007}] Consider a principal who maximizes agents' effort by designing status categories, where agents care about their relative position within the organization.
+The positional good ${x}$ represents the status category, the price $p \geq 0$ represents the agent's effort, and the type $\theta$ represents the agent's ability (which determines the marginal cost of effort).
+Each agent has a linear effort cost $p/\theta$ and receives a payoff of $s - p/\theta$ upon attaining status $s \in [0,1]$.
+An excluded agent receives a zero payoff.
+After scaling agents' payoffs by $\theta$, this is a special case of the model with $v(\theta) = 0$ and an additional constraint $p \geq 0$. \footnote{ The type $\theta=0$ can be treated as a limiting boundary type, who has an infinite marginal cost and therefore optimally exerts zero effort. } \end{example}